Michaelangel007/blog/README.md

 What does this have to do with Microsoft?

-MS seems to be completely clueless about winning the battle and losing the entire war -- except they are losing the battle too!
+Microsoft seems to be completely clueless about winning the battle and losing the entire war -- except they are losing the battle too!
 They blew how many billions on Nokia again?
 7.2 Billion plus ANOTHER ~billion !

 https://www.theverge.com/2016/5/25/11766540/microsoft-nokia-acquisition-costs